Tawreh/cv/README.md

 I have experience with ...

+* Mentorship of junior developers in a team environment
+* Leading development projects and spearheading technical and architectural decisions across teams and companies
+* Technical advice, offering advice to other teams and other agencies
+* Assisting project and technical managers to make project- and company-level decisions
+* Contribution to open-source software initiatives (Drupal core and contrib modules)
 * PHP and MySQL, mainly through Drupal but with knowledge of Symfony and related technologies
 * Drupal 7 and 8, writing custom modules for each, maintaining other peoples' codebases
 * JavaScript and jQuery, used mainly within the Drupal framework
 * The command line, mostly Linux-based, using Vim, MySQL and other command line tools
 * Systems administration, including set up of sites on remote servers, configuring installations, and deployments to multiple environments
 * Git-based workflows and technologies, using Gitlab, Github and Bitbucket, with a strong emphasis on collaborateive work
+* Writing project documentation for a range of audiences, including clients and other developers
 * Working to coding standards and receiving/performing code reviews
 * Web accessibility standards and making websites easy-to-use
-* Writing project documentation for a range of audiences, including clients and other developers

 ## Work